aleLoPrete/OSlabs/README.md

-# Operating Systems exercises
+## Operating Systems laboratories

 During the operating systems course I had the oppportunity to practice on some concept viewd in class.

-_Topics_:
+**Topics**:
-    - system calls in UNIX environment
+* system calls in UNIX environment
-    - basics of multi-process programming
+* basics of multi-process programming
-    - basics of multi-thread programming
+* basics of multi-thread programming
-    - singals in UNIX environemnt
+* singals in UNIX environemnt
-    - process and thread synchronization
+* process and thread synchronization
-    - basics of bash scripting
+* basics of bash scripting